 Christmas Market in Rynek Glowny – Krakow

-If you have been reading my blog for a while, you’ll know that I fell in love with Krakow at first sight.
+Truth be told, we fell in love with Krakow at first sight.
 Unexpectedly, too, since I thought that Warsaw was the place I liked the most in Poland!

 Unforgettable Christmas in Frankfurt

 Because it might be difficult to find a table at any restaurant for Christmas, make sure to either book one well in advance or to book a hotel room which includes dinner.

 Baroque Christmas in Dresden